oceanEyes97/Internship-2023/README.md

-To start the application first open a terminal (CTRL+SHIFT+`) (make sure that the last path in the terminal says /my-project) and run the compand npx json-server --watch data/data.json --port 8000 to start the JSON server on port 8000.
+To start the application first open a terminal (CTRL+SHIFT+`) (make sure that the last path in the terminal says /my-project) and run the command npx json-server --watch data/data.json --port 8000 to start the JSON server on port 8000.
 Open a new terminal,make sure that the last path in the terminal says /my-project an then run the comand npm run start, to start the application.